DoSomething/contentful-prototype/docs/development/features/modal-launcher.md

 Let's use our Survey example.

-If we only want to launch this Survey modal after 60 seconds and using the FUN_SURVEY_MODAL type:
+If we only want to launch this FUN_SURVEY_MODAL modal type after 60 seconds:

 ```jsx
 <ModalLauncher